typescript-eslint/typescript-eslint/packages/website/blog/2023-08-02-parser-options-project-true.md

 - Particularly large repos can end up with so many TSConfig globs, they become confusing to developers or even cause [performance issues from overly permissive globs](https://typescript-eslint.io/linting/troubleshooting/performance-troubleshooting#wide-includes-in-your-eslint-options)
 - Needing to change a template ESLint config every time it's used for a different repository structure is a pain
-- Using different TSConfigs than what your editor users can result in different lint reports in the editor verses on the command-line
+- Using a TSConfig that's different from what your editor uses can result in different lint reports between the editor and the command-line

-Although developers may sometimes need exact control over their `parserOptions.project`, most of the time we don't want to configure this.
-Most repositories we've seen just want to use the _nearest `tsconfig.json` to each linted file_.
+Although developers may sometimes need exact control over their `parserOptions.project`, most of the time we just want to use the _nearest `tsconfig.json` to each linted file_, which is the TSConfig used by the editor by default.

 In other words, many developers want our [issue #101: Feature request: support looking up tsconfig.json relative to linted file](https://github.com/typescript-eslint/typescript-eslint/issues/101).